wilschmidtt/Breast-Cancer-Detection-Artificial-Neural-Network-Hack-Davis-2020/README.md

 #### The Event
 UC Davis's Premir Hack-A-Thon for social good!
 On January 18-19, over 600 students, hackers, and creators came together for 24 hours of hacking.
 For the 5th year in a row, the most talented students in California come together to address the world’s most pressing issues.
 Participants are able to build projects that address any social good initiatives.
 #### Team's Solution
-Build and train an Artificial Neural Network that predicts, based on numerical data, whether or not the data in question indicates the presence of breast cancer.
-The returns its prediction (as a precentage) for both the probability that the data in question is malignant and the probability that the data in question is benign.
+Build and train an Artificial Neural Network that predicts, based on CSV data, whether or not the data in question indicates the presence of breast cancer.
+The ANN returns its prediction as the probability that the data in question is malignant and the probability that the data in question is benign.
 The two prediction percentages will add up to 100.
 [View Project Website Here](https://devpost.com/software/ml-diagnose)

 ### Prerequisites
 * Anaconda (Python 3.7 Version)